 On the other hand, the first two terms in \eqref{taudyn} imply that $\omega^{k+1}=\omega^k+O(\epsilon)$ (ensuring consistency) and, moreover, that

-which implies first order consistency in comparison to \eqref{ContDyn}.
-Futhermore, $\omega^{k+1}=\omega^k+O(\epsilon)$ implies that the third and fourth terms in \eqref{taudyn} cancel out at $O(\epsilon^2)$ order; thus, we realize that the relevant term in \eqref{taudyn} at this order is just
+which implies first order consistency in view of \eqref{ContDyn}.
+Futhermore, this implies that the third and fourth term in \eqref{taudyn} cancel out at $O(\epsilon^2)$ order; thus, we realize that the relevant term in \eqref{taudyn} at this order is just

 Using \eqref{forder}, we obtain

 Plugging these terms into \eqref{sorder}, we obtain

 and